 Repeat Policy: Students may be required to, or may choose to repeat a class in order to improve academic performance.
 Undergraduate students may repeat up to four courses, Graduate students may repeat up to two courses, and Certificate students may repeat up to one course.
 Classes may only be repeated one time.
 Students may not repeat courses in which a grade of "B" or better has been earned.
-The new grade will be included in the GPA computation and the first attempt will be removed.
+The new grade will be included in the GPA computation; the old grade remains but will not affect the GPA.
 Students will be charged the full tuition rate when repeating a course.